 Uses For Propeller Plant Crassula Falcata

-The plant can handle direct sunlight when grown indoors.
+The plant can handle direct sunlight when grown as an indoor plant.

 Set it in a suitable pot and place it in a south-facing window during the active growing season.